-Chrome, or your computer, crashed.
-All of your tabs are gone, and what’s worse, there’s no button offering to “Re-open Last Session” when you reload Chrome.
+Google Chrome, or your computer, crashed.
+All your tabs are gone, and what’s worse, there’s no button offering to “Re-open Last Session” when you reload Chrome.
 Maybe you missed it?
 Or maybe it was never there.
-Either way, you’d really like to find those tabs back.
+Either way, you’d really like to get those tabs back.

 And you can!
 Click the three vertical dot button to the right of your address bar.

-If your browser closed or crashed recently, you should see an item called, for example, “7 tabs.”
-Click this and your entire collection of tabs will be restored.
+If your browser closed or crashed recently, you should see an item called, for example, “3 tabs.”
+Click that and your entire collection of tabs will be restored.

 If this doesn’t work, you can try a keyboard shortcut.
 Press Control+Shift+T (or Command+Shift+T if you’re using a Mac) and your most recently closed tab or window will re-open.
 Keep doing this until your window from earlier re-spawns, or the shortcut stops working.